 The challenge here is that the accuracy of the analytics is only as good as the algorithms or logic that lies behind the software.
 One of the more critical components to enabling EMPI accuracy is to conduct proper due diligence on the algorithms behind the analytics to ensure they deliver a comprehensive view and level of accuracy required to achieve best-in-class error rates.

 The good news is that conducting that diligence is not as complicated as it sounds.
-In fact, with just three questions you can begin to evaluate the effectiveness and accuracy of your EMPI software:
+In fact, with just three questions you can begin to evaluate the effectiveness and accuracy of your EMPI software and reduce the risk of patient identity errors:

 Is my software or reporting module running a probabilistic or rules-based algorithm?